svdoever/svdoever.github.io/src/pages/XM_Cloud_empty_environment.md

 ## Getting XM Cloud up and running

 The first step is to select the **Product (XM + Edge)** template as the demo template.
-This demo template will Install both XM Cloud for contentmanagement, and Experience Edge for content delivery.
+This demo template will Install both XM Cloud for content management, and Experience Edge for content delivery.

 Let's go through the steps: